innocodive/lets-learn-es2015/Iteratorsandgenerators.md

 ```
 <h5>Iterables</h5>

 Arrays, Sets, Maps and Strings are `Iterables` in ES6.
 All iterables have `Symbol.iterator` property. `Symbol.iterator` well-known symbol (function) returns an iterator for the given object.
-Iterators which are created by Generators are also iterables.
+Iterators which are created by Generators are also iterables.<br>
+ES6 introduced `for of` loop.
+Iterables are designed to be used with `for of` loop. `for of` loop makes iteration over Javascript collection objects easy.
+That way we can focus on the content of the collection objects more than tracking the index.

 ```javascript
 	let goodHabits = ["eating healthy", "training", "coding"];